hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/adv-bridge-on-fire.md

 - **Material:** Access to the Loom-Spirit Heart plans, or fragments of empathy filament.
 - **Emotional:** Reconciliation between factions (temporary or true).
 - **Drama:** +3 Drama Points if the bridge survives by consent rather than control.
+- **Tri‑Engine Effect:** Echo Tokens earned during this session may convert 1:1 into Hope dice or cancel one Fear token.

 ---